SergiyRedko/SENG533Project/README.md

 ```
 We implemented this progress bar and status display as testing process takes quite a while.
 Without a status bar it is difficult to tell if the test is still running, or if the whole thing got hung up.

-You may notice that after running this script `./Results/performance_results_{user_initial}.json` was generated.
-This file contains all intermediate data we will need.
+You may notice that after running this script, `./Results/performance_results_{user_initial}.json` was generated.
+This file contains all the intermediate data we will need.

-Second step is to run the analyzer with `python analyzer.py`.
-Please make sure that `performance_results_XX.json` are in `Results` folder.
-After running this script, statistics will be printed to the terminal.
+The second step is to run the analyzer with `python analyzer.py`.
+Please make sure that `performance_results_XX.json` files are in the `Results` folder.
+After running this script, the statistics for each model will be printed to the terminal.

 ## Some Useful Links